hackforla/UI-UX/.github/ISSUE_TEMPLATE/template-for-UX-Experience-Profile.md

 ### Conclusion Action Items
 - [ ] This was a good first issue.
 Once you have completed the steps and checked all relevant boxes, you can close this issue
-- [ ] Use the issue as you contact Project Leads to discuss [UI/UX open roles](https://github.com/orgs/hackforla/projects/67/views/1)
+- [ ] Use this as your own personal skills' resume!
+Link this UX Experience Profile when you contact Project Leads to discuss [UI/UX open roles](https://github.com/orgs/hackforla/projects/67/views/1)